-Even then, start with a demo account and practice various strategies so that you can develop your own strategies.
-The funny thing is, the most successful traders do the same things every day, because they have tested and perfected specific strategies that work for them.
-You need to develop your own strategies, but that takes time to learn.
+Even then, start with a demo account and practice various strategies so that you can develop your strategies.
+The funny thing is, that the most successful traders do the same things every day because they have tested and perfected specific strategies that work for them.
+You need to develop your strategies, but that takes time to learn.

 Mistakes due to inexperience